iribirii/smiles2svg/README.md

 ```
 to see help:
 ```
-options:
   -h, --help            show this help message and exit -s SMILES, --smiles SMILES
                         SMILES string of the mol (default: none) -f SMILES_FILE, --smiles_file SMILES_FILE
-                        Name of the file with all the SMILES codes (default: none)
+                        Name of the file with all the SMILES codes (default: none) -n NAME, --name NAME  Name for the SVG (and PNG) image.
+Only available for 1 SMILES code, not for list of SMILES. (default: SMILES)
   --style {plain,names_hetero,names_all,stroke}
-                        Select the style for the atoms. (default: plain)
-  --color COLOR         Select a color for all the molecule.
-If
-                        'default', atoms will have different colors
+                        Select the style for the atoms. (default: plain) --color COLOR         Select a color for all the molecule.
+If 'default', atoms will have different colors depending on the element. (default: default)
-                        depending on the element. (default: default) --png                 Saves the figure in png format as well.
+  --png                 Saves the figure in png format as well. (default: False) --png_width PNG_WIDTH
-                        (default: False)
-  --png_width PNG_WIDTH
-                        Select the image width in pixels. (default:
-                        900)
-  --font FONT           Select the font for the atomic symbols.
+                        Select the image width in pixels. (default: 900) --font FONT           Select the font for the atomic symbols. (default: Calibri) --bond_color BOND_COLOR
-                        (default: Calibri)
-  --bond_color BOND_COLOR
                         Select the color for the bonds format "#RRGGBB". (default: #717171)
 ```

 ## Examples